EdAlegrid/m2m-can/README.md

 $ sudo leafpad /boot/config.txt
 ~~~

-2. Uncomment the following section to enable spi.
+2. Uncomment the following section to enable SPI.

 ~~~
 dtparam=spi=on